 The purpose of the Immigrant Investor Pilot Program is to attract more foreign investors to fund businesses and projects in specific “regional centers” that would otherwise find it difficult to attract domestic investment based on current geographical market trends.
-By bringing such investment into areas of economic hardship and high unemployment, Congress hopes to stimulate job expansion, improved regional productivity, invest in infrastructure, and promote the growth of innovative new businesses.
-Congress has made the Immigrant Investor Pilot program particularly attractive to foreign investors by lowering the investment minimum to $500,000 (for a troubled business in a designated regional center) as opposed to $1,000,000, allowing a less restrictive job creation requirement based upon the creation of “indirect” and “direct” jobs and not requiring the day to day management of the business.
-The Immigrant Investor Pilot Program has been extended several times, and was recently extended through September 30, 2012.
+By bringing such investment into areas of economic hardship and high unemployment, Congress hopes to stimulate job expansion, improve regional productivity, invest in infrastructure, and promote the growth of innovative new businesses.
+Congress has made the Immigrant Investor Pilot program particularly attractive to foreign investors by lowering the investment minimum to $500,000 (for a business in a designated regional center or TEA) as opposed to $1,000,000, and by allowing a less restrictive job creation requirement based upon the creation of “indirect” and “direct” jobs and not requiring the day to day management of the business.
+The Immigrant Investor Pilot Program has been extended several times, and was recently extended through September 30, 2015.

 With substantial improvements made in the consistency of the EB-5 visa, investors have begun to display more confidence and interest in the program.
 Each successive year, the EB-5 visa has grown in popularity.
 For instance, in 2008, USCIS issued a total of 1,360 EB-5 visas.
 In 2009, this number amounted to over 4,000 EB-5 visas; half of these came directly from China.
 Part of this increase was due to the unprecedented economic growth of China and the creation of many independently wealthy individuals.
 Additionally, international investors have had their options reduced as Canada recently ended its lenient& inexpensive immigrant investor program.
 In 2013, 8567 visas were issued through the EB-5 category, and a retrogression of the EB-5 visas is anticipated for 2014 (meaning that visas under the EB-5 category will not be immediately available).